 Tamping

 When I say “as much as it can be”, you can’t in reality compress the ground coffee in the basket all that much.
-There’s only so much you can tamp the coffee down – after that, you’re just wasting energy, chancing injury due to repetitive pressure on your joints, and potentially increasing the likelihood of channelling by ending up with an unlevel surface.
+There’s only so much you can tamp the coffee down – after that, you’re simply wasting energy, chancing injury due to repetitive pressure on your joints, and potentially increasing the likelihood of channelling by ending up with an unlevel surface.

 Utilize a decent tamper, and the correct size tamper for your basket

-If your machine came with a plastic tamper, find some other utilize for it, and invest in a proper tamper.
+If your machine came with a plastic tamper, find some other work with for it, and invest in a proper tamper.
 Those plastic things, some of which double up as scoops, are useless as tampers, in my modest opinion, and one thing that is often wrong with them is that they can sometimes be too small for the basket.

-As long as your basket is straight-edged and isn’t tapered (the basket which ships with the DeLonghi Dedica for example is tapered which is why you need to use a smaller tamper with it) you in truth want a tamper which is a excellent fit for the basket.
+As long as your basket is straight-edged and isn’t tapered (the basket which ships with the DeLonghi Dedica for example is tapered which is why you need to utilize a smaller tamper with it) you in fact want a tamper which is a excellent fit for the basket.
 If there’s a gap around the tamper, some of the puck around the outside isn’t going to be tamped.

 Utilize a better basket